sanjeetGupta/MyWebsite/README.md

 ### Deploy to google app engine

-Before this step, it is required to setup a billing account on Google Cloud Platform and create a password.
+Before this step, it is required to setup a billing account on Google Cloud Platform and create a project.
 Also, it is required to download the gcloud sdk from here: https://cloud.google.com/sdk/docs/quickstarts
 ```
 cd website_with_proxy